 How Can CHAS Help?

 CHAS is a recognised assessment body for the Common Assessment Standard.
-By becoming a CHAS Premier member, you’ll gain access not only to the Common Assessment Standard but also to expert advice and support while you prepare for the assessment.
+By becoming a CHAS Elite member, you’ll gain access not only to the Common Assessment Standard but also to expert advice and support while you prepare for the assessment.